What we know about the YouTube shooter Nasim Aghdam

 - San Bruno Police Chief Ed Barberini said at a Wednesday morning press conference that a Smith & Wesson 9 mm semi-automatic handgun registered to Aghdam was found at the scene of the shooting.
 He also said she visited a shooting range in the Bay Area before the shooting.

-- There is no evidence that Aghdam knew any of the victims she shot or that anybody she specifically targeted.
+- There is no evidence that Aghdam knew any of the victims she shot or that she had a specific target.

 - YouTube has pulled down her videos and her Instagram account has been deleted.

-The YouTube shooter has been identified as 39-year-old Nasim Aghdam.
+The YouTube shooter has been identified as Nasim Aghdam.
 Here's what we know about the disgruntled YouTube video creator:

 Related Topics: